ember-cli/ember-cli.github.io/_posts/2013-04-08-generators-and-blueprints.md

 ### Pods

-You can generate certain built-in blueprints with a pods structure by passing the `--pod` option.
+You can generate certain blueprints with a pods structure by passing the `--pod` option.

 {% highlight bash %}
 ember generate route foo --pod